WIllow (left) at 7 months old and Cascade's Gizmo with 2 limits of wild roosters.

 Willow retrieving a pigeon she had just pointed and allowed me to walk in front to shoot at 4 months old.

 Willow at 8 weeks with her mother, Trouble in the foreground.
-We hope Willow ends up just like her mother.
+Willow is physically just like her mother with a shorter straighter coat.

 Willow at 7 months retrieving a mallard.